arndtale/sMDT_fpga_arndt/README.md

 # sMDT_FPGA
 FPGA development for sMDT cosmic ray station.
-The aim is to use the Basys3 to make coincidence logic for the cosmic ray test of Michigan State sMDT mini-chamber using two pieces of scintillator.
-The hardware needed is 1 basys3 FPGA board.
+Currently, the Arty A7 makes coincidence logic for the cosmic ray test of Michigan State sMDT mini-chamber using two pieces of scintillator.
+The aim is to allow the FPGA board to record sMDT data (within the mini-chamber) to output data on muon trajectory.
+The hardware needed is 1 Arty A7 FPGA board.

 ## Tutorial